NoroffFEU/development-platforms/azuredevops-case-study.md

 - End of the upgrade cycle: Upgrades are a regular headache for organizations that are running on - premises CI/CD tooling.
 By moving to a SaaS model, you no longer need to worry about patching and upgrading the toolchain.

+Azure DevOps provides a platform that is not focused at organizations that are end - to - end Microsoft or Windows.
+Azure DevOps are:

+- Flexible: Organizations don't have to go "all in" on Azure DevOps.
+Organizations can adopt each of the services independently and integrate them with your existing tool chain, most of the popular tools are supported.

+- Platform agnostic: Azure DevOps is designed to work with ant platform (Linux, MacOS and Windows) or language (Node,js, Python, Java, PHP, Ruby, C/C++, .Net, Android and iOS apps).

+- Cloud Agnostic: It deliver continuos to AWS and GCP as well as to Azure.

 ## Weaknesses

 Discuss the product's weaknesses.